javasop/intro-sql/content/queries.md

 ### Queries

-- The Q in SQL.
-We need a way to do a search on our data.
+- We need a way to do a search on our data.

 - This answers the question: I need to get a subset of my data that satisfies a condition.